idaholab/Deep-Lynx/CONTRIBUTING.md

 -   Proposing new features
 -   Becoming a maintainer

-## We Develop with Github
+## We Develop with GitHub/GitLab

-We use github to host code, to track issues and feature requests, as well as accept pull requests.
+We use GitLab and GitHub to host code, to track issues and feature requests, as well as accept pull requests.

-## We Use Github, So All Code Changes Happen Through Pull Requests
+## We Use GitLab/GitHub, So All Code Changes Happen Through Pull Requests or Merge Requests

-Pull requests are the best way to propose changes to the codebase.
+Pull/Merge requests are the best way to propose changes to the codebase.
 We actively welcome your pull requests:

 1. Fork the repo and create your branch from `master`.
 2. If you've added code that should be tested, add tests.
 3. If you've changed APIs, update the documentation.
 4. Ensure the test suite passes.
 5. Make sure your code lints.
-6. Issue that pull request!
+6. Issue that pull/merge request!

 ## Any contributions you make will be under the MIT Software License